-Because of this, Christmas comes hand in hand with a sense of dread.
+Because of this, Christmas comes hand in hand with a sense of dis-ease.
 Don’t get me wrong, I feel grateful that there are people who want to buy me a present at Christmas time, and therein lies half the problem.
-When people do buy me presents that aren’t meaningful to me, I feel obliged to keep them.
+When people do buy me presents that aren’t meaningful to me, or I have no space in my home for, I still feel obliged to keep them (like forever!).
 They become possessions without a place and contribute to the clutter.
 So before buying a whole bunch of stuff for your loved ones, you might like to ask if they even want a whole bunch of stuff.

 I don’t.
 And this makes me pretty hard to buy for at Christmas, according to some friends and family.
 But then, I’d argue they don’t know me very well.
 We can get all too good at talking AT each other; we totally forget to get to know each other, don’t we?

 Here are seven things I’d consider great gifts to help inspire you in your search for the perfect gift for your highly sensitive loved one:

 Books they love